 - Grilled meat (or meat-free alternative) with a colorful salad topped with mixed seeds or chopped nuts.

 - Fresh fruit and a handful of nuts

 Ultimately this time is about looking after yourself and your baby to the best of your ability.
-By fueling yourself in the ways I have suggested above, it will help you mentally and physically feel as healthy as possible.
-This will then be huge in terms of your ability to deal with life as a new mom.
+Fueling yourself in the ways I have suggested above will help you mentally and physically feel as healthy as possible.
+This will be huge regarding your ability to deal with life as a new mom.

-My most important tips for supporting your health + nutrition are:
+My most important tips for supporting your health and nutrition are:

 - Keep it simple